zephyrproject-rtos/zephyr/samples/bluetooth/central_otc/README.rst

    :name: Central OTC
    :relevant-api: bluetooth

-   Connect to a BLE peripheral that supports the Object Transfer Service (OTS)
+   Connect to a Bluetooth LE peripheral that supports the Object Transfer Service (OTS)

 Overview
 ********